George W. Landau

-George Walter Landau (March 4, 1920 – October 9, 2018) was an American diplomat who served as the United States Ambassador to Paraguay, Chile, and Venezuela.
+George Walter Landau (March 4, 1920 – October 9, 2018) was an American diplomat who served as the United States ambassador to Paraguay, Chile, and Venezuela.

 Early life and education

-Landau was born March 4, 1920, in Vienna, Austria, to a Jewish family.
+George Walter Landau was born on March 4, 1920, in Vienna, Austria, to a Jewish family.
 He left Austria for Colombia, South America, in July 1938, shortly after Nazi Germany annexed Austria in the Anschluss.
 In Colombia, he converted to Catholicism and, with the help of the Roman Catholic Church, secured his parents' release from Austria.
 He eventually obtained employment with Otis Elevator Company in Colombia, was transferred to the New York office, and arrived in the United States in July 1941.

 After Pearl Harbor and the United States' involvement in World War II, Otis told Landau that he would be discharged because the company was pursuing military contracts and he was technically an enemy alien, even though the German government took the position that he had lost his citizenship.
 Landau thought this situation was unfair, and wrote a letter to the Attorney General of the United States requesting relief.
 He delivered the letter in person to the Department of Justice in Washington on Christmas Eve 1941, and obtained a letter from the department stating that there was no basis for discharging him.
 Nonetheless, he quit several weeks later, enlisted in the military, and became a naturalized citizen of the United States in 1943.

-He attended New York University before receiving his Associate degree in 1969 from George Washington University.
-In May 1988, George Washington University awarded him an honorary degree as Doctor of Public Service.
+He attended New York University before receiving his associate degree in 1969 from George Washington University.
+In May 1988, George Washington University awarded him an honorary doctor of public service degree.